akmlabs5/SA-LoanLedger/replit.md

 A unified login page detects user (email) or admin (username) credentials.
 User authentication includes email/password login with optional 2FA OTP verification via SendGrid, while admin uses username/password.
 The signup experience features transparent branding, account type selection (Personal/Organization), an optional 2FA toggle, and green-themed professional forms.
 All preferences are saved to the database.

 ### Email Template System
-A professional email template system provides 5 beautiful HTML templates with Saudi-themed teal/green gradient branding:
+A professional email template system provides 7 beautiful HTML templates with Saudi-themed teal/green gradient branding:
 - **Email Verification**: For confirming user email addresses during signup
 - **Password Reset**: For secure password reset flows
 - **MFA Code**: For 2FA OTP verification with large, centered code display
 - **Welcome Email**: For new user onboarding
 - **Password Changed**: For security notifications
+- **Loan Payment Reminder**: For upcoming payment notifications with payment details and calendar integration
+- **General Reminder**: Flexible template for any type of reminder with customizable sections

-The `EmailTemplateService` supports variable substitution for {{url}}, {{code}}, and {{user.name}} placeholders.
-All templates include the Morouna logo and "by AKM Labs" branding.
-2FA OTP emails and team invitations use these templates for a polished, professional experience.
+The `EmailTemplateService` supports variable substitution for placeholders like {{url}}, {{code}}, {{user.name}}, {{loan_name}}, {{payment_amount}}, and many more.
+All templates include the Morouna logo (via EMAIL_LOGO_URL environment variable) and "by AKM Labs" branding.
+2FA OTP emails, team invitations, and payment reminders use these templates for a polished, professional experience.

 ## Multi-Tenant Team Collaboration
 The platform supports organizational team collaboration for 2-5 members with complete data isolation.
 Organizations can be 'Personal' or 'Organization'.
 Team management includes an email-based invitation system via SendGrid with secure token-based acceptance, role-based access (Owner/Member), and team settings.
 All data (loan, facility, collateral, guarantee, bank) is scoped by `organizationId` with SQL-level enforcement and API route validation to ensure cross-tenant data isolation, including for AI Agent operations and report generation.
 User sessions include `organizationId`, `organizationName`, and `isOwner` flags.